 Most students complete their degree at OSU-Cascades, while some finish elsewhere within OSU.

 Alumni employment is based on an annual survey of graduates six months after graduation.
-These results are from the 2019 survey.
+Data are from the 2020 survey.

 New degree programs are determined based on student demand, an understanding of industry needs and a survey of other university’s offerings.